 Luc Lallemand has been CEO of Infrabel and Chairman of the Management Committee of the Belgian rail infrastructure manager since 29th October 2004.
-He is also director with RATP DEV (Paris), Member of the Strategic Committee of the University Libre de Bruxelles, and chairman of Vinçotte Group and of the Board of Directors of TUC RAIL.
+He is also director with RATP DEV (Paris) and chairman of Vinçotte Group and of the Board of Directors of TUC RAIL.

 His previous assignments include, amongst others, CFO with SNCB (2002-2004), deputy principal private secretary with the cabinet of the Belgian vice prime minister (1999 – 2002), budget advisor and principal private secretary with the Belgian minister of transport (1995 – 1999).
 Luc Lallemand holds a Bachelor seamanship and certificate of officer of long trade navigation (1987), he graduated as commercial engineer (1990) and he holds a certificate 3e cycle ‘Institut de Finance internationale et de cambisme’ (1994).